 The season of giving will soon be upon us.
-As the owner of your spa or massage practice, you probably receive requests for donations throughout the year, however, deciding which ones to support can be challenging.
+As your spa or massage practice owner, you probably receive requests for donations throughout the year.
+However, deciding which ones to support can be challenging.
 After all, you are in a business that takes pride in its compassion.
-It’s not easy saying no; but the time, money or resources – or all three – involved generally dictate that you can’t say yes to everyone and every organization that needs your support.
+It’s not easy saying no, but the time, money, or resources – or all three – involved generally dictate that you can’t say yes to everyone and every organization that needs your support.

 To guide your giving, it’s best to develop written guidelines.
 You may want to get your team involved so that everyone feels good about your policy.
-Your policy should start by identifying the types of programs and activities that align with the values of your spa or massage practice.
+Your policy should start by identifying the types of programs and activities that align with your spa or massage practice values.
 You may want to donate to organizations that help women and children, support research for a specific medical condition, or help an underserved group in your community.
 Whatever you decide, focus the majority of your giving on that group or groups.

 Donate Percentage of Sales

-You may run a special retail promotion and donate a set amount of each sale to an organization or contribute a percentage of the cost of a massage or other body treatment.
+You may run a special retail promotion and donate a set amount of each sale to an organization or contribute a percentage of a massage or other body treatment cost.
 The effort also can serve as a way to promote or introduce clients to a new product or service.

 Non Cash Contributions

 Depending on the nature of the effort, you may be able to contribute your time to provide free massage to program recipients.
-You also could provide neck massage for a reduce fee with the proceeds going to a special cause.
+You also could provide neck massage for a reduced fee, with the proceeds going to a special cause.